affiliate disclosure

 • WordPress URL Sanitation.

-• Disable Embeds (I don’t recommend using this function unless you don’t use embed videos on your blog).
+• Disable Embeds (I don’t recommend using this function unless you don’t use embedded videos on your blog).

 • Removes WordPress Short links.